ewjay/fapiwiki/Editors-Draft-00.md

 * shall authentciate with client secret to access the Token Endpoint as in Section 4.1.3 of OAuth 2.0 [RFC6749];

-### 5.3 Write Access

-    Editor's Note: We have choice of Token Binding or POP?

-####　5.3.1 Public Client

-In addition to the provisions stated in the Read Access case, the systems that implements FAPI shall satisfy the following provisions:

-* Each message shall be source authenticated;
-* Each message shall be tamper evident;
-* Each message shall be transmitted through encrypted channel or shall be encrypted otherwise;
-* Each message shall be replay detectable;
-* The Client shall include the intended interaction endpoints identifiers in the request;
-* The Server shall attest that the endpoints in the Client intension is legitimate and return errors otherwise;

-#### 5.3.2 Confidential Client

 ## 6. Using Tokens

 ### 6.1 Introduction